focus-editor/focus/LOG.md

     - See if memory usage can be improved
     - Custom title bar (currently too much work and not very robust)
     - Linux support
+    - Windows 11 support
     - Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
     - Have a user error log - with an icon in the title bar to toggle it

+- File management:
+    - Existing open file dialog:
+        + Review and cleanup code
+        + Implement fuzzy searching with letter highlighting etc
+        - Put the open editors at the top
+    - Create a new open file dialog:
+        - Ctrl+O to open dialog in the current file's folder
+        - Ctrl+Shift+O to open from root
+    - Create new files:
+        - Ctrl + N to create a new buffer
+        - If a buffer has no name, use the first N non-whitespace characters
+        - Ctrl + S to open a save file dialog
+    - File context menu:
+        - Rename file
+        - Delete file
+        - Close file?

 - Sessions and buffer backups:
     - Write down a step by step loading process to identify the easiest format to load